-The Council anticipates that the pressures on public expenditure will continue to be severe due to continuing austerity, the government election and the decision by Britain to leave the European Union.
+The Council anticipates that the pressures on public expenditure will continue.
 These pressures will be mitigated by further service and corporate reductions identified through the Shaping Our Future programme and a limited use of reserves.
 An assessment of the ongoing pressures and means of mitigation has been made by way of the Council's Medium Term Financial Plan (the MTFP) which has been assessed up until 31 March 2022.
 As a consequence, the Council is of the view that the level of uncertainty is not significant enough in terms of its anticipated impact to warrant an impairment of assets due to a reduced level of service provision, or a need to close facilities.